tdwg/bdq/tg2/_review/docs/supplement/index.md

 ### 1.2 Audience

-This sdocument is relevant to curators, aggregators, data publishers, data analysts, programmers/developers and other practitioners that wish to understand, evaluate and/or improve the quality of the biodiversity data within their domain.
+This document is relevant to curators, aggregators, data publishers, data analysts, programmers/developers and other practitioners that wish to understand, evaluate and/or improve the quality of the biodiversity data within their domain.
 This document.
 This document also provides some guidelines based on the knowledge of the authors, for those who may wish to maintain BDQ Core.

 ### 1.3 Associated Documents